 Keynes could not propose this approach because the government at that time did not have a legal right to print paper currency not backed by gold.
 Now, with no gold standard to tie our hands, the Modified Keynesian Theory will profoundly improve the economic development of most countries.

 Please join our FORUM.
-This is one of the articles, and more to follow.
+This is one of the articles, read more at SOLUTIONS.

 Contradictions in Marxist theory

 The Marxist theory describes a number of alleged contradictions in a capitalist society, but the solutions that Marxists offer -- the class struggle, bloody revolutions, and dictatorship of the proletariat -- contain their own contradictions.